Montreal-Quakers/website/_drafts/qc_old.md

 Please [let us know](/contact) if you require additional information or accommodations for accessibility.

 ### Mobility
-* Wheelchair accessible street parking is available (the sidewalk is level with the street).
+* Wheelchair accessible parking is available.
-* The group meets on the main floor.
-There are no stairs to enter the café or its bathroom.
+* The group meets on the main floor, but up four stairs.
-* The doors are not automatic.
+  * The space is therefore unfortunately **not** wheelchair accessible.

 ### Language
 * The Quebec City worship group is primarily in French.